 As you can tell, nothing in the law talks about parents.
 The only reference to parents is that Illinois law does require that the police make a “reasonable attempt” to contact a parent or a legal guardian before interrogating a minor.
 It is unclear what the sanction would be if the police did not make a “reasonable attempt” to contact a parent before interrogating a minor child.
 The law leaves open what would be considered a “reasonable attempt”.

 While the Illinois legislature did take steps to address the problem of interrogations of minors, the legislature could have done much more.

-James Dimeas is a nationally-recognized, award-winning, criminal defense attorney.
+James Dimeas is a nationally-recognized, award-winning, criminal defense attorney with over-27 years of experience handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois”.
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois for the Year 2018.”
-James Dimeas has been named a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Best DUI Attorney.”
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
+James Dimeas was named a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Best DUI Attorney.”
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any criminal defense attorney in the United States.